llm-bible/llm-bible.github.io/_publications/antoun2020pre.markdown

 citations: 48
 bibkey: antoun2020pre
 additional_links: [{name: Paper, url: 'https://arxiv.org/abs/2012.15520'}]
-tags: [GPT, Transformer, Applications, Language Modeling]
+tags: [Applications, Transformer, Language Modeling, GPT]
 ---
 Recently, pre-trained transformer-based architectures have proven to be very efficient at language modeling and understanding, given that they are trained